ros-controls/control.ros.org/doc/governance/governance.rst

 * New deprecations can also come in every release of **stable ros2_control release** by performing backports of changes from the rolling version.
 These are meant to help users migrate early, however the functionality will remain available in that ROS distribution.

+The ros2_control maintainer team considers safety a top priority and bugs or issues found in the framework may be back ported to distros regardless of API stability.
+These issues will be discussed at the biweekly PMC meeting where the community can decide the best route forward.

 Example of function ``foo`` deprecated and replaced by function ``bar``:

 .. list-table::